SnehanuBose/EmployeePayrollSystem-OOPS-/README.md

 3. Display all the employee list

 ## Disclaimer
-I have not used any form of database here :disappointed: as it only focuses on understanding different OOPs concepts and how they are used in real world applications.I will connect a database to it soon...:sweat_smile: .
+Need to work on the Update feature and make some more changes to make it better:sweat_smile: Will do it within a few days .
 If anyone wants to improve this system then you are welcome to do so and also a heartful thanks for your contribution in advance :smile: .